mgtranslations/mgtranslations.github.io/10min/en/Bioswales.md

-#### 10-Minute University™ · The Clackamas County Master Gardener Association in collaboration with and in support of the OSU Extension Master Gardener™ Program

 # Adding a Bioswale

 In developed areas, the rainfall that lands on hard surfaces is routed into pipes, ditches, and storm drains before being discharged into creeks, streams, and rivers.
 A bioswale is designed to collect stormwater runoff from roofs, driveways, or other impervious surfaces.
 It allows stormwater to soak into the ground and be filtered by plants and soil to reduce runoff and pollution into natural waterways.
 The linear design of bioswales makes them suitable for roadside runoff, but bioswales are also used in front and back yards and beneath roof downspouts.
 Bioswales can also serve as substitutes for curbs or gutters.